MStreet3/depinject/README.md

 }
 ```

-We successfully decoupled the `worker` method from an explicit time duration by defining a struct called `RandInStream` and exposing a constructor that accepts a heartbeat
+We successfully decoupled the `worker` method from an explicit time duration by defining a struct called `RandIntStream` and exposing a constructor that accepts a heartbeat
 channel.

 But at what cost?